allain/mrpo/README.md

 # Mr Po

-An experiment on writing a build tool that can grow to support monorepos trivially.
+An experiment on writing a near invisible developer toolchain.

 ** WIP ** - if you want to actually try it do this: